limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ### Remote Command Execution

-Now that I've gained access to the g0rmint Admin Portal, this is also a good time to review the application source code and to determine our attack.
+Now that I've gained access to the g0rmint Admin Portal, this is also a good time to review the application source code and to determine our attack plan.

 At the beginning of `/login.php`, I can introduce PHP code into the site through the `addlog()` function.